MaxSteven/snapshotr/README.md

 ![v020_webview](https://cloud.githubusercontent.com/assets/300146/7670598/dbf51c0c-fcdc-11e4-9b2d-af5d08e9703c.png)

-By default snapshots are sorted from new to old, this can be changed by clicking "Time created" column header.
+By default snapshots are sorted from new to old, this can be changed by clicking "Time created" column header
 Clicking "nk" button user can see a box with path to the .nk script.
 Clicking the image thumbnail, full-res version will be opened (limited to the screen width).

 ## File structure
 ![v020_filelist](https://cloud.githubusercontent.com/assets/300146/7670600/30f23a6e-fcdd-11e4-870e-fcff797d8232.png)

-Snapshots created in "snaps" directory that is relative to the current script path
+Snapshots created in "snaps" directory that is relative to the current script path.
 So, if script is /projects/xxx/abc001.john.comp.v01.00.nk, then snapshots will be stored in /projects/xxx/snaps/
 After writing files to the filesystem they are chmod'ed to 0444

 ## Debugging